Degrowth in organizations

 Support our research for a sustainable world

+Would you like to contribute to a sustainable world?
+Donate to Stichting Nyenrode Fonds (Nyenrode Fund), so that we may continue to finance studies like these.
 We are a private university, and do not receive funding from the government.
 We depend entirely on private donations from our community.
-With your support, we can appoint a young academic professional to conduct this research.
+With your support, we can appoint a young academic and offer talented individuals the opportunity to take a step forward in their academic careers.